Project Objective of Business Succession Planning

 Due to the sensitive nature of business exiting, we also wanted to find ways to engage business owners by focusing on the journey rather than the end results of business exiting.
 Our objective was to capitalize on the psychological and emotional effects the process had on business owners and show them what life after business meant.
 Specifically, our goal was to find out:

-•How to make the exit process enjoyable for clients.
+•How to make the business succession planning process enjoyable for clients.

 •How to show them life after being a business owner.

-•How to get clients to start exit planning ahead of time.
+•How to get clients to start business succession planning ahead of time.

 •How to not only engage business owners in the “growth to legacy” process but also engage their spouses and families as well.